RLoris/CryptoHelperDoc/README.md

 _These functions are used to convert data from one character encoding to another.
 (Hex, UTF-8, Base64)._

 **FCryptoHelperEncodedText** is a struct used as input and output for all crypto helper functions.
 It is used to clearly identify the encoding and facilitate conversions.
-Text inputs use UTF-8 and output use HEX.
+By default, text inputs use UTF-8 and output use Hexadecimal.

 **ECryptoHelperEncodingType** is an enum that contains all available character encoding.